flaf/miscellaneous/puppet/modules/pxeserver/README.md

 behavior of dnsmasq).
 But if this parameter is not empty, in this case dnsmasq uses the DNS servers mentioned in this parameter.

-to set the `resolv-file`
-instruction in the dnsmasq configuration, ie the DNS to forward the requests.
-The default value of this parameter is `''` (an empty string) which means that the parameter is not handled at all (no `resolv-file` instruction is set).

 The `apt_proxy` parameter allows to set a APT proxy in the preseed files.
 If not set, its default value